jklug34/Cardiomegaly-Deep-Learning-Image-Classification/README.md

 ### Raw data distributions
-Only 2.48% (2776/112120) of the images had a classifacation of cardiomegaly.
+Only 2.48% (2776/112120) of the images had a classification of cardiomegaly.
 ![distributions_raw](https://user-images.githubusercontent.com/48166327/73209997-37303b00-40fe-11ea-8e0a-8f8f84934c2a.png)